Peace to the Gods and Goddesses of the foundation;

-Indeed, Tyldesley shows how this sort of story has been misconstrued by Europeans, stating how “thousands of years later, scenes of Atum impregnating himself caused many Victorian Egyptologists to blink, while images of the unashamedly ithyphallic gods Geb, Min and occasionally Amen led to such absurdities as strategically placed museum labels designed to conceal the gods’ true nature from the eyes of delicate lady visitors” (Tyldesley 2011; quoted in Saunders 2017: 152).
+Indeed, Tyldesley shows how this sort of story has been misconstrued by Europeans, stating how “thousands of years later, scenes of Atum impregnating himself caused many Victorian Egyptologists to blink, while images of the unashamedly ithyphallic gods Geb, Min and occasionally Amen led to such absurdities as strategically placed museum labels designed to conceal the gods’ true nature from the eyes of delicate lady visitors” (Tyldesley 2011; quoted in Islam 2019: 152).

 So what does this story have to do with Hethor?
 Hethor in many ancient Egyptian traditions is called the hand of Ra, and is also consider the mother, daughter and lover of Ra.

 Creation itself begins with Ra Atum masturbating (or making love with Hethor), thus producing Shu and Tefnut from the issue.